 - Reduces chubby cheeks

-- It’s a quick surgery that is usually done in-office under general anesthesia, under an hour.
+- It’s a quick surgery usually done in-office under general anesthesia, under an hour.

 Although this surgery is primarily effective, some disadvantages might make you think twice:

-- There is a risk that you might bruise or infection might occur, although this rarely happens.
+- There is a risk of bruise or infection, although this rarely happens.

 - Your face will be swollen for 14 days after the surgery.

-Because the surgery is done on the soft tissue, there should be minimal to no discomfort.
-Although your plastic surgeon will prescribe you some pain medication, most people don’t even need it.
+Because the surgery is done on the soft tissue, there should be minimal discomfort.
+Although your plastic surgeon will prescribe some pain medication, most people don’t even need it.